Open-MBEE/exec-cameo-mdk/README.md

 > Cameo MDK can also be installed headlessly by simply unzipping the plugin archive into the directory that CSM is installed in.

-## Usage
+## User Guide

-The latest user documentation can be accessed online: https://mdk.readthedocs.io/latest
+The latest user documentation can be accessed online: https://mdk.readthedocs.io/en/latest

 # Contributing